ansible/ansible/docsite/rst/faq.rst

 What happens if we want the ip address of the first webserver in the webservers group?
 Well, we can do that too.
 Note that if we are using dynamic inventory, which host is the 'first' may not be consistent, so you wouldn't want to do this unless your inventory was static and predictable.
-(If you are using AWX, it will use database order, so this isn't a problem even if you are using cloud based inventory scripts).
+(If you are using doc:`tower`, it will use database order, so this isn't a problem even if you are using cloud based inventory scripts).

 Anyway, here's the trick::